timm/ezr/roadmap.md

 (the first three rows) and rest (the other rows).

 - _smallN_ is our shorthand for   $\sqrt{N}$.
-- We have another shorthand;  _tinyN_  denotes a dozen  ($N=12$) examples.
+- We have another term,  _tinyN_, which  denotes a dozen  ($N=12$) examples.

 This rows of this table have all the $X$ and $Y$ values  for each row. _Labeling_ is the processing of reading a row's $X$ value, then working out the $Y$ value.
-Labeling  can be very
+Labeling  can be very slow and/or expensive and/or error prone.
-slow/expensive/error prone.
 For example, if your labelling needs a human subject matter expert, then those are very busy people who are need to be somewhere else, applying their expertise.
 And even SMEs make mistakes (particularly if you them too many things, too quickly).

+To say that another way, we need to do analytics without much labelling.
 In practice, it is often much easier/cheaper/faster to collect the $X$ values.
 For example:

 - When you go fishing, you can glance up and down the river looking at all the places where you might go fishing.